U.S. Senate bill: S. 1469, introduced by Senate Dianne Feinstein (D-CA) — Homeless Children and Youth Act

 [ii] Under HUD’s CoC program, spending on families for permanent housing interventions has increased.
 CoC spending on permanent supportive housing (PSH) increased by 18% and rapid re-housing (RRH) by 149%, while CoC spending on youth for PSH increased by 175% and by 4,298% for RRH.
 In addition, HUD created a new housing model in the FY17 Notice of Funding Availability called Joint Transitional Housing and PH-RRH, on which HUD spent more than $50 million in 2018—and more than four-fifths of that went to families and youth.

-[iii] As noted by HUD Secretary Ben Carson in May 21 testimony before the House Financial Services Committee: “Working together, we’ve managed to cut veterans homelessness in half since 2010; homelessness among families with children is down by nearly 30 percent; and chronic homelessness is down more than 16 percent during this same period.”
+[iii] As noted by former HUD Secretary Ben Carson in 2020 testimony before the House Financial Services Committee: “Working together, we’ve managed to cut veterans homelessness in half since 2010; homelessness among families with children is down by nearly 30 percent; and chronic homelessness is down more than 16 percent during this same period.”
 HUD’s point-in-time counts aren’t perfect, but these annual snapshots are the result of tens of thousands of hours of work by small armies of police officers, fire fighters, social workers, other government employees, homelessness service providers, and conscientious volunteers across the nation who are supervised by expert outreach staff.
 Due to their efforts, we have the most reliable measure of homelessness, a measure that is often criticized for only capturing what it purports to capture: the number of individuals experiencing unsheltered and sheltered homelessness at a single point in time.

 The Homeless Children and Youth Act would change the definition of “homelessness” to allow insecurely housed youth and families, who are housed but living doubled up, to be eligible for HUD’s Continuum of Care (CoC) program, which serves actually homeless families and individuals, those living in shelters or on the streets.
 While doubled up families and youths do have serious housing needs, the vast majority are not literally homeless.
 If they are literally homeless or even imminently homeless (i.e., will not be able to stay where they are), they actually meet HUD’s definition of homelessness.